Ride Overview - Across Ireland Ride

 On today’s ride (2 and 1⁄2 hours), your trail will lead you into the hills of the Slieve Aughty Mountains to enjoy fascinating views of the majestic River Shannon.
 In the afternoon, you will get to visit the Portumna workhouse museum, where the poor and destitute took shelter 250 years ago and then also visit the impressive Portumna Castle of the 17th century where the Earl lived.
 You will also have time for shopping in the town.
 In the evening you can relax by a peat fire and enjoy a traditional home cooked dinner.

 This morning’s ride (2 and 1⁄2 hours) will take you on quiet tracks through Ireland’s beautiful rural countryside.
 This afternoon’s visit will bring you to Pallas castle, one of the best-preserved tower-houses and walled castle grounds of the 14th century.
 Here you will have ample opportunity to learn about the history of this structure and how the Irish clans survived and ruled for centuries.In the evening you will enjoy your dinner again your farmhouse B & B.

 You will ride through the part of Ireland that makes it popular in coffee table books and in novels, as you travel across the magical landscape of bog and heather.
 The 2 hour morning ride brings us across the magical landscape of bog and heather.
-You will have your lunch picnic out on the trail, where your group will meet the minibus with all the supplies for horses & riders.
-On the 2-hour afternoon ride, you will pass by a typical Celtic dolmen, which is believed to be 5000 years old!
-Your ride will finish in a field where the horses are happily turned out.
-Return to the B & B.
+We will have our lunch picnic out on the trail, where we meet our minibus with all the supplies for horses & riders.
+On the 2-hour afternoon ride we will pass by a typical Celtic dolmen, which is believed to be 5000 years old!
+Your ride will finish on a field where the horses are happily turned out.

 Ride Details - Across Ireland Ride